-- 24. Calls upon the Secretary General to convene urgently, a special session of the Bangsamoro Coordination Forum (BCF) for the purpose of closing ranks between the two liberation fronts, namely, MNLF and the MILF to further narrowing the gap between them for the benefits of Bangsamoro, and Calls upon the Secretary General to provide Member States of progress report on the issue. - 25.
-Acknowledge the efforts to strengthen and enlarge the BCF and emphasize that this process should be handled with great care and be done in an incremental way to ensure that the Forum conducts its work in a smooth and harmonious way, and should be based on the principles of inclusivity, shurah, solidarity and unity of purpose. - 26.
-Appreciates the efforts of the Secretary General for convening the 5th and final Tripartite Review Meeting at a ministerial level in Jeddah on 25-26 January 2016 with the objective to define a road map for the completion of the Review Process, and Notes that, in spite of the long and arduous negotiations, there is still a long way to go before we reach the full implementation of all the peace agreements signed with the GPH; - 27.
-Renews the mandate of the PCSP which is currently chaired by the Secretary General to continue the necessary contacts with the GPH and the MNLF for the full implementation of the 1996 Final Agreement on the implementation of Tripoli Peace Agreement; - 28.
-Calls upon the GPH to take urgent action to address the reported environmental problems caused by non-compliance with environmental standards in Lake Lanao and its environment; which had serious Environmental repercussions with adverse effects on people's health economic and social conditions; - 29.
-Urges OIC member states, subsidiary organs, specialized institutions and affiliated institutions to increase the volume of their medical, humanitarian, economic, social, educational and technical assistance to develop Southern Philippines with a view to accelerating socio-economic development.
-In this regard, requests the Government of the Philippines to facilitate a joint delegation of the General Secretariat, Member States, and representatives of the Islamic Development Bank (IDB) to visit the South for developing a viable mechanism to provide necessary development assistance and financing to the Bangsamoro region. - 30.
-Requests the Secretary General to follow up the implementation of this resolution and report thereon to the 46th Session of the Council of Foreign Ministers.
+- gap between them for the benefits of Bangsamoro, and Calls upon the Secretary General to provide Member States of progress report on the issue; - 28.
+Acknowledges the efforts to strengthen and enlarge the BCF and emphasize that this process should be handled with great care and be done in an incremental way to ensure that the Forum conducts its work in a smooth and harmonious way, and should be based on the principles of inclusivity, shurah, solidarity and unity of purpose; - 29.
+Appreciates the efforts of the Secretary General for convening the 5th and final Tripartite Review Meeting at a ministerial level in Jeddah on 25-26 January 2016 with the objective to define a road map for the completion of the Review Process, and Notes that, in spite of the long and arduous negotiations, there is still a long way to go before we reach the full implementation of all the peace agreements signed with the GPH; - 30.
+Renews the mandate of the PCSP which is currently chaired by the Secretary General to continue the necessary contacts with the GPH and the MNLF for the full implementation of the 1996 Final Agreement on the implementation of Tripoli Peace Agreement; - 31.
+Calls upon the GPH to take urgent action to address the reported environmental problems caused by non-compliance with environmental standards in Lake Lanao and its environment; which had serious Environmental repercussions with adverse effects on people's health economic and social conditions; - 32.
+Urges OIC member states, subsidiary organs, specialized institutions and affiliated institutions to increase the volume of their medical, humanitarian, economic, social, educational and technical assistance to develop BARMM with a view to accelerating socio-economic development.
+In this regard, requests the Government of the Philippines to facilitate a joint delegation of the General Secretariat, Member States, and representatives of the Islamic Development Bank to visit the area for developing a viable mechanism to provide necessary development assistance and financing to the Bangsamoro region; - 33.
+Requests the Secretary General to follow up the implementation of this resolution and report thereon to the 48th Session of the Council of Foreign Ministers.